-In response to this, the state amended the Use Tax Act (PA 440 of 2008) to apply the 6% tax to medical services provided by Medicaid Managed Care Organizations (MCOs) - the very same organizations that were previously subject to the QAAP.
+In response to the new federal guidance, the state took an alternative path to achieve the same outcome.
+The Use Tax Act (PA 440 of 2008) was amended to apply the 6% use tax to medical services provided by Medicaid MCOs - the very same organizations that were previously subject to the QAAP.
 The use tax changes took effective April 1, 2009.
 PA 440 also repealed the relevant sections of the Social Welfare Act that authorized the QAAP, effectively terminating the assessment of those fees on April 1, 2009.

+However, with the federal government signaling its objections to this workaround, an alternative tax mechanism was explored.
 PA 141 of 2011 amended the Use Tax Act to remove MCOs from the tax base effective March 31, 2012.
-To replace the lost revenue (approximately \$400 million annually), PA 142 of 2011 imposed a 1% Health Insurance Claims Assessment (HICA) Fee on health insurance claims effective January 1, 2012.
+To replace the lost revenue (approximately \$400 million annually), PA 142 of 2011 imposed a 1% Health Insurance Claims Assessment (HICA) Fee on all health insurance claims (including non-Medicaid claims) effective January 1, 2012.

-PA 161 of 2014 effectively restored the use tax on Medicaid MCOs effective April 1, 2014.
+It was hoped that the HICA would become a permanent source of replacement funding, but an immediate problem arose: revenue projections for the new HICA fee proved overly optimistic, with the new tax failing to fully replace the lost use tax revenue.
+As a stopgap, PA 161 of 2014 effectively restored the use tax on Medicaid MCOs effective April 1, 2014 with the temporary blessing of the federal government.
 The HICA rate was reduced to 0.75% via tie-barred legislation (PA 162 of 2014).
-Following restoration of the use tax on Medicaid MCO's, the federal government informed the state that the policy of levying the use tax on Medicaid MCOs would need to be sunset for Michigan to remain in federal compliance and receive funding.
-PA 390 of 2016 amended the Use Tax Act to end collection of the tax on services provided by Medicaid MCOs on January 1, 2017, until the time when the HICA terminates.
+Following restoration of the use tax on Medicaid MCO's, the federal government officially informed the state that the policy of levying the use tax on Medicaid MCOs would need to be ended by January 1, 2017 for Michigan to remain in federal compliance and receive Medicaid match funding.
+PA 390 of 2016 amended the Use Tax Act to end collection of the tax on services provided by Medicaid MCOs on January 1, 2017.

-With HICA scheduled to sunset in 2020, PA 175 of 2018 created the Insurance Provider Assessment tax.
-This placed a nominal charge on insurance companies based on the number of member-months, while terminating HICA ahead of its sunset date.
-The plan required a waiver from certain federal provisions by the Center for Medicare and Medicaid Services (CMMS).
-On December 10, 2018 the CMMS granted that waiver, and the Insurance Provider Assessment tax became effective as of October 1, 2018.
+With HICA scheduled to sunset in 2020, PA 175 of 2018 established a new Insurance Provider Assessment tax to maintain these state Medicaid match revenues.
+This placed a nominal charge on insurance companies based on the number of insured member-months, while terminating HICA ahead of its sunset date.
+The plan required a waiver from certain federal provisions by the Centers for Medicare and Medicaid Services.
+On December 10, 2018, the federal government granted that waiver, and the Insurance Provider Assessment tax became effective as of October 1, 2018.